BLUE-Flowing/Peptide2Mol/README.md

 ## Setup Environment

-Below is an example of how to set up an Anaconda environment to run Peptide2Mol.
-Make sure to install the correct versions of PyTorch, PyTorch-Geometric, CUDA (if you have a GPU), etc. You can also adjust versions as needed if you prefer newer releases:
+Follow these steps to set up an Anaconda environment for running Peptide2Mol.
+Ensure compatibility by installing the specified versions of PyTorch, PyTorch-Geometric, CUDA (if applicable), and other dependencies:

 ```bash
 git clone https://github.com/Xinheng-He/peptide2mol